Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 const onlySuccessful = results.filter((result) => result.error === undefined);
 ```

-**Note**: TypeScript users can benefit from better type-checking of result and error objects if `compilerOptions.strictNullChecks` is set to `true` in their `tsconfig.json` configuration.
+**Note**: TypeScript users can benefit from better type-checking of result and error objects if `compilerOptions.strictNullChecks` is set to `true` in the `tsconfig.json` configuration.
 For example:

 ```typescript
 const [result] = await client.analyzeSentiment(["Hello world!"]);